jonallured/jonallured.com/source/_posts/2012-01-31-the-simpleton-pattern-when-to-include-when-to-extend.md

 ---
 favorite: false
 number: 26
-title: The Simpleton Pattern; When to Include, When to Extend
+title: "The Simpleton Pattern; When to Include, When to Extend"
 ---

 After [my post on the Singleton pattern][singleton], fellow Rocketeer [Stephen